ESP8266 NodeMCU

 2. Download ESPlorer or equivalent program to start with.

-First time connection, things seem to go south.
-I though it was just to start but:
+First-time connection, things seem to go south.
+I thought it was just to start but:

 NodeMCU 0.9.5 build 20150403 powered by Lua 5.1.4